What Is Breast Cancer?

 A similar study that monitored cancer diagnoses in British asbestos factory workers was the only one of its kind to suggest an association between occupational asbestos exposure and elevated rates of breast cancer.
 This project found a slightly increased rate of breast cancer diagnoses in female factory workers who experienced significant exposure over two or more years.
 The study expected 10.48 deaths from breast cancer, yet 12 participants passed away from the illness.

 Another British study, ” Prevalence of Asbestos Bodies in a Necropsy Series in East London,” examined the lungs of 178 female participants for the presence of asbestos fibers.
 The mineral was present in 30 percent of all women in the study, yet the majority of this percentage was found in the subgroup of women who had been diagnosed with breast cancer.
 Of the 82 female participants with the illness, 38 were found to have asbestos in their lungs.

 Authors within the study suggested that asbestos fibers may have reached the breast tissue through retrograde lymphatic flow from the lungs to the chest wall, while another study yielded another hypothesis.
 The second study implied that asbestos fibers may pierce the lungs and pass through the muscles that cover the chest wall, eventually reaching the breast tissue.
 While the evidence to support either suggestion is limited and does not speak to a causal relationship, the potential link between asbestos and breast cancer requires continued study to warrant any factual association.

-According to the American Cancer Society, about 5 to 10 percent of breast cancer cases can be directly attributed to mutations of certain inherited genes, one example of how some factors are out of a cancer patient’s control.
-However, there are partial risk factors that can be linked to the formation of breast cancer that are within the control of an individual.
+According to the American Cancer Society, about 5 to 10% of breast cancer cases can be directly attributed to mutations of certain inherited genes.
+Many other factors, such as exposure to carcinogens, may also be out of a cancer patient’s control.